rodders99/rodders99.github.io/content/projects/eu-safety-gate/project-eu-safety-gate.md

 ### About this Project

-I first encountered the EU Safetygate in my previous role.
+I first encountered the EU Safety Gate in my previous role.

 Since 2003, the Safety Gate has enabled a quick exchange of information among EU/EEA Member States and the European Commission about dangerous non-food products posing a risk to the health and safety of consumers.
 Appropriate follow-up has to be taken by the national